NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 ([FloorAreaConfig](#FloorAreaConfig), or list of [FloorAreaConfig](#FloorAreaConfig) dict) --
 Groups of lava configurations.
-Shortcut for the "floor_material_override" option with the lava material.
 Default: 0

 Simple Example: